SuihongSong/GeoModeling_Unconditional_ProGAN/README.md

 ## Licenses

-All material, excluding our training dataset, is made available under MIT license.
+All material, including our training dataset, is made available under MIT license.
 You can **use, redistribute, and adapt** the material for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper** and **indicating any changes** that you've made.

 ## System requirements